fenago/snowflake-intermediate/lab_geospatial_geography/getting_started_with_geospatial_geography.md

 <!-- ------------------------ -->

 ## Conclusion
-Duration: 5

 In this guide, you acquired geospatial data from the Snowflake Marketplace, explored how the `GEOGRAPHY` data type and its associated formats work, created data files with geospatial data in it, loaded those files into new tables with `GEOGRAPHY` typed columns, and queried geospatial data using parser, constructor, transformation and calculation functions on single tables and multiple tables with joins.
 You then saw how newly constructed geospatial objects could be visualized in tools like geojson.io or WKT Playground.

-You are now ready to explore the larger world of Snowflake [geospatial support](https://docs.snowflake.com/en/sql-reference/data-types-geospatial.html) and [geospatial functions](https://docs.snowflake.com/en/sql-reference/functions-geospatial.html).
+You are now ready to explore the larger world of Snowflake [geospatial support] and [geospatial functions].

 ### What we've covered
 - How to acquire a shared database from the Snowflake Marketplace